 This study started as the text of a talk which I gave in 1985 at the Morris Ring’s Weekend Instructional for Fools and Beasts.
 It was very hurriedly composed and typed, but copies circulated for several years – errors and all.
 Encouragement to correct and update it only bore fruit in 1994, but my natural procrastination has had the useful result of allowing me to meet Phil Underwood, the then Ring ‘Recorder of Beasts’ from whom I learnt much including a reduced belief in my own infallibility.

 Needing to reprint, I take the opportunity to include some recent developments.
 In this booklet I have tried to identify areas where decisions need to be taken or where problems may occur, and to suggest possible solutions and lines of action.
 I must stress strongly that this is not meant to be definitive.
 One thing which has come over very clearly in previous years is that creative beast -makers are constantly producing new ideas.
-I can therefore only try to layout a ground plan hoping that this will enable people to devote a greater proportion of their energy to producing better and more imaginative creatures.
+I can therefore only try to lay out a ground plan hoping that this will enable people to devote a greater proportion of their energy to producing better and more imaginative creatures.
 Here and there I have made assertions as to what is ‘good’ or ‘bad’.
 These are generalisations only, and you may have the talent to prove them wrong.
 For example, I state that ‘mast’ mountings are better than hat mountings, and that a moving jaw is essential for expression.
 It is also held that animals do not have arms.
 Ripley Morris Men’s unicorn which matches the inspired interpretation of the builder to the modeller’s skill, has ignored all these recommendations with triumphant success.

 Even though some of this may not apply to your situation I do urge you to read it all, as advice given under one heading -mast, tourney, etca, -may apply to others also.
 At the end, you may decide that you are going to do something entirely different -This is fine, because you will be working from a basis of careful thought and conscious decision and the result is therefore likely to reflect credit on all concerned .